惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Why is My Power Bank Charging Slowly?

-I’ve explained charging rates and capacity above, but several factors can impact charging speed to be slower than expected.
+I’ve explained charging rates and capacity above, but several factors can cause charging speed to be slower than expected.
 The rate is determined by the device being charged, so your phone will request a certain wattage, which changes depending on how full its battery is, on-device settings, and the battery temperature.

 All devices charge more slowly when they are completely empty, when the battery approaches full, and when it overheats.
 The cable you use will also have a maximum charging rate, and so will different ports on the power bank.
 Wireless charging is more convenient, but also slower than wired charging.